keptn/tutorials/site/tutorials/keptn-azure-devops-06.md

 ## Install Keptn
 Duration: 7:00

-Once we have the cluser for Keptn, we are going to install Keptn on it.
+Once we have the cluster for Keptn, we are going to install Keptn on it.
 Open your favourite terminal and execute the following steps.

 1. Get the Keptn CLI from [Keptn.sh](https://keptn.sh)